y3ll0wlife/Discord-Testers/iOS Work (Temp)/info.md

 13643 - Unsure: Feels a bit minor, then again, need inquiries.

-13660 - Denied: Invalid report due to the reporter not editing the report to have a clear and more descriptive title.
+~~13660 - Denied: Invalid report due to the reporter not editing the report to have a clear and more descriptive title.~~

 13671 - Denied: Not a bug because deleting a channel will put you into a random channel (iirc) or the channel you were last in (iirc).

-13675 - Denied: Too minor, also, the step "get off the app for a bit" is not very descriptive of the time and likely requires waiting time so it is also too minor.
+13675 - Denied: Too minor, also, the step "get off the app for a bit" is not very descriptive of the time and likely requires waiting time so it is also too minor. ❌
 13679 - Possible denial: Not a bug because reaction overload or something?
 (Someone finish up the inquiry).

 ~~13704 - Denied: Could not reproduce.~~